mlubin/SimplexBenchmarks/README.md

 	updul = Update dual iterate with cost shifting supdul = Hyper-sparse update dual iterate with cost shifting C++bnd = C++ with bounds checking

+### Why didn't you implement a version in SciPy?

+The simplex algorithm requires some unusual sparse linear algebra operations (e.g. sparse mat-sparse vec product) that, to my knowledge, aren't provided by SciPy.
+The code is also difficult to vectorize, so it's unclear if there is any benefit to using numpy arrays.
+Submissions are welcome.